 The theory, in these terms, is due to Zadeh, see \cite{Zadeh:1965}, who introduces a fuzzy subset of a given set $X$ as a map $\mu:X\longrightarrow[0,1]$.
 From this primitive concept we can develop a whole theory of sets, relations, maps, numbers, etc.

-In this approach to the fuzzy theory, we are beginning to relate several mathematical theories; a relationship that is evident in the crisp framework, but that in the fuzzy theory presents, up to the present, some difficulties.
+In this approach to the fuzzy theory, we are begin by relating various mathematical theories; this relationship is evident in the crisp framework, but which in the fuzzy theory presents, so far, some difficulties.

 Our approach to the fuzzy concept starts from the definition of a fuzzy element: we adopt the definition given by Duboi and Prade of a gradual element, see \cite{Dubois/Prade:2008}.
-So that a gradual element of a set $X$ is given by a collection of elements, each with a degree of membership, ranging in $(0,1]$; there is always an element of the set $X$ that has a degree of membership 1, and, possibly, other elements with other membership values, but never 0, that is, we do not determine any element of $X$ that has zero degree of membership.
+So that a gradual element of a set $X$ is given by a collection of elements, each with a degree of membership, ranging in $(0,1]$: there is always an element of the set $X$ that has a degree of membership 1, and, possibly, other elements with other membership values, but never 0, that is, we do not determine any element of $X$ that has zero degree of membership.
 This notion of gradual element has been extended to study several problems, see \cite{Sanchez/Delgado/Vila/Chamorro:2012}, \cite{Martin:2015} and \cite{Martin/Azvine:2013}.
 Nevertheless, we have preferred to maintain the former one as when applying to sets, groups, and other structures, it defines canonically a ground set, group, etc, which is an ambient object suitable for working.

-For a greater flexibility in the definition we assume that not all possible degrees are reached, so a gradual element is given by a partial map from $(0,1]$ to $X$: we will call it a partial gradual element.
+For a greater flexibility in the definition we assume that not all possible degrees are reached, so a gradual element is given by a partial mapping from $(0,1]$ to $X$: we will call it a partial gradual element.
 If $\varepsilon$ is a partial gradual element with definition domain $\dom(\varepsilon)\subseteq(0,1]$, for its study we need to relate partial gradual elements to each other.
 The problem that arises is: when two gradual elements $\varepsilon_1$ and $\varepsilon_2$ are equal?
-It is clear that we can only compare them where both $\varepsilon_1$ and $\varepsilon_2$ are defined, that is, in $\dom(\varepsilon_1)\cap\dom(\varepsilon_2)$.
+It is clear that we can only compare $\varepsilon_1$ and $\varepsilon_2$ where they are defined, that is, in $\dom(\varepsilon_1)\cap\dom(\varepsilon_2)$.